TheAssassin/mediaplayer-setup/Amlogic-based/Tanix TX92/README.md

 @150balbes is doing great work on Amlogic boxes but unfortunately not in an "upstream" way.
 Downloads are stored on Yandex, a Russian site, which sometimes gives: "Download limit exceeded.
 You can save the folder to Yandex.Disk and download it from there."

 So ideally we could find a way to boot Debian or Ubuntu proper without Armbian.

+## LED display

+The box has a LED display that can show messages such as "boot" (apparently written there by the bootloader) and time, LAN status, etc. (written there by the system).
+There is a kernel driver and userland tool for FD628 and similar compatible LED controller drivers available at https://github.com/LibreELEC/linux_openvfd.
+LibreELEC has integrated it, there is a configuration file specifically for the TX92 at https://github.com/LibreELEC/linux_openvfd/blob/master/conf/meson-gxm-tx92.conf.